BroadbandForum/usp/specification/index.md

 **Source Endpoint**

 An Endpoint that was the sender of a message.

 **Subscription**

 A Subscription is a set of logic that tells an Agent which Notifications to send to a particular Controller.

+**Supported Data Model**

+The Supported Data Model of an Agent represents the complete set of Service Elements it is capable of exposing to a Controller.
+It is defined by the union of all of the Device Type Definitions the Agent exposes to the Controller.

 **Table**